sgmurphy/wordpress-plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.2.1 (27th August 2024) =
+* [Improvement] Cache purge on post status change has been improved.
+* [Bug-Fix] There was an issue with htaccess rule in case the admin username had a space.
+* [Bug-Fix] There was an issue in which user was unable to open SpeedyCache settings page, that has been fixed.
+* [Bug-Fix] There was an issue with serving Mobile specific cache that has been fixed.

 = 1.2.0 (23nd August 2024) =
 * [Improvement] The UI has been improved, by reducing some unnecessary options or making them default.